a89529294/Notes/Coding/Courses/Intro to SQL/Joins.md

 _left join_, _right join_, _full outer join_

 ### left join
 Returns all records in the left table, and records in the right table that match on the joining field.
+Every row in A will show up 1 to many times.

 ```plsql
 SELECT *